ulrikhaaland/MUSCO/APPDESCRIPTION.md

 ### Interactive 3D-Rendered Musculoskeletal Model
 - Users can zoom, pan, and click on different parts of the model.
 - Clicking on a specific part zooms in and reveals the Chat Interface.
+ - Explain Selection: In Explore mode, picking a structure shows a right‑aligned BioDigital label with a loading state that streams a concise explanation (≤80 words).
+Desktop only (mobile explainer disabled).
+Users can toggle this via the desktop controls; preference is persisted in localStorage key `explainer_enabled`.
+Revisiting a part returns the cached text instantly without re‑streaming.

 #### Chat Interface
-The chat system provides an intelligent, contextual conversation experience with dual-mode assistants:
+The chat system provides an intelligent, contextual conversation experience with a dual‑mode assistant:

-**Dual Assistant Architecture**
+**Dual‑mode Architecture (single assistant)**
-- **Exploration Assistant**: Educates about anatomy, biomechanics, and exercise principles
+- **Explore mode**: Educates about anatomy, biomechanics, and exercise principles
-- **Diagnosis Assistant**: Conducts structured pain assessment and generates recovery programs
+- **Diagnosis mode**: Conducts structured pain assessment and generates recovery programs
-- **Smart Mode Switching**: Assistants can seamlessly hand off conversations based on user needs
+- **Mode control**: Frontend sets an explicit `chatMode` on follow‑ups; backend applies per‑run system instructions to a single Assistant (OpenAI Threads).
+One thread per chat simplifies persistence and retrieval.

 **Initial Options**
 When a body part is selected, users see three primary quick-start options:
 1. **"Find Pain"** - Launches diagnosis mode for pain assessment and recovery programs
 2. **"Learn More"** - Activates exploration mode for educational content about anatomy/function
-3. **"Build Program"** - Generates exercise programs (switches based on app intention: Exercise/Recovery)
+3. **"Build Program"** - Generates a program after assessment (recovery‑centric; exercise‑only mode has been retired)

 **Interactive Chat Features**
-- **Streaming Responses**: Real-time message streaming with ≤120 word responses
+- **Streaming Responses**: Real-time message streaming with ≤80 word responses
-- **Structured Follow-up Questions**: Each response includes exactly 3 relevant quick-reply buttons (≤24 characters each)
+- **Structured Follow-up Questions**: Explore mode uses device-aware counts (mobile up to 3, desktop up to 6).
+Diagnosis mode is not capped by device.
 - **Contextual Adaptation**: Questions adapt based on selected body part and conversation history
 - **Multi-language Support**: Responds in user's language preference (English/Norwegian)
 - **Free-form Input**: Text field available for custom questions beyond quick-replies
 - **Auto-scrolling**: Intelligent scrolling that respects user behavior while maintaining usability
 - **Error Handling**: Connection issues handled gracefully with retry options
 - **Mobile Optimization**: Touch-friendly interface with smooth animations
+ - **Explain Selection Labels**: Model‑anchored labels update progressively as text streams in, then finalize.

+**Rate-limit UX**
+- Hitting the daily free cap shows a full‑screen backdrop overlay prompting login/subscribe; underlying page state (3D model selection, chat transcript) is preserved and restored after auth.
+- Explain Selection requests count toward the same daily token bucket as chat (user and anonymous, the latter keyed by cookie `musco_anon_id`).
+The backend emits structured warnings on limit hits, and the client applies a brief suppression window after a 429 to avoid hammering.

 ---